| Home: PCU

 Gleason 8, 9 and 10, there is a small but significant survival

-In our patterns of care survey we find most patients with high-risk
+advantage eight years later for the longer course of hormone therapy.
+Hormonal therapy based on risk In our patterns of care survey we find most patients with high-risk

 and intermediate-risk prostate cancer are receiving hormone therapy,